eugenesvk/Win.ahk/ReadMe.md

   - is tapped <kbd>a↕</kbd> (pressed down and released), this is a Hold of ⌂<kbd>f</kbd>
   - or only pressed <kbd>a↓</kbd><kbd>f↑</kbd>, this is just fast `fa` typing where it's common to press the next button before the first one is released

+This script also adds a taphold example of a conditonal behavior driven by another app: <kbd>h</kbd> sends <kbd>⎋</kbd> when Sublime Text's modal editing plugin NeoVintageous is in Insert mode to exit it and otherwise sends `h`.
+This allows for the most convenient and reliable way to exit insert mode (key sequences like <kbd>j</kbd><kbd>k</kbd> are more convenient, but not 100% reliable since you maybe have workds containing `jk` or )

 A slightly more complicated set of actions depending on the sequence of keys is described below:

 ### Legend: